 [Submitted by Stephen Pirie, Belief Institute, 2nd Dec 2008]

-This article is an introductory analysis of the factors determining health, and how awareness of these factors can form a useful guide for employers.
+This article is an introductory analysis of the factors determining better health, greater wellbeing and resilience.

 These factors are derived from the long-term research conducted by Sir Michael Marmot, who has found that one's 'psycho-social ecosystem' is at least two thirds* responsible for the degree of health, longevity and well-being (and the lack of, in the case of disease, depression and anxiety).